-SchoolTutoring Academy’s tutoring programs for Tulsa students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Tulsa, Oklahoma students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Tulsa Public Schools serves approximately 42,000 students in 86 schools.
 This second largest school system in Oklahoma has a mission to give each student high quality learning each day.
 The educators of Tulsa focus on the common core curriculum of English Language Arts and mathematics, which has been established by the Oklahoma State Department of Education.